ManicodeSecurity/Defending-DevOps/labs/1-Lab-Setup/lab.md

 ## Task 1: Install Docker
 Make sure you have the latest version of [Docker for Mac Community Edition](https://store.docker.com/editions/community/docker-ce-desktop-mac) installed on your local machine.

-## Task 2: Install Kubectl
+## Task 2: Install kubectl
-Kubectl is a command-line tool used to deploy and manage applications on Kubernetes.
+`kubectl` is a command-line tool used to deploy and manage applications on Kubernetes.
 There are several ways to install kubectl locally.
 Homebrew and curl are the easiest options for Mac OS.

 [Kubectl Installation](https://kubernetes.io/docs/tasks/tools/install-kubectl/
 )